-1st, how each approaches the topic: What is the question each asks?
+1st, how does each author approach their topic: What is the question each asks?
 What is the answer (the argument) each posits?

 2nd, the evidence they use: While reading the text, be attentive to when and how each uses evidence.
 Do you see significant differences in the types of evidence each uses?
 Does that affect our reading?
 Is it more/less credible?
 Explain.

-3rd, agency: Agency is a major issue in history, especially histories of non-elite peoples.
+3rd, Agency is a major issue in history, especially histories of non-elite peoples.
 Agency refers to people abilities to affect their own history.
 Before the rise of social history, and a tremendous amount of research showing how ordinary people's live did affect history, most histories were about the "great men" (and it really was mostly men!) who "made history".
 Everybody else was just along for the ride.
 But social historians have demonstrated clearly - with evidence! - that ordinary people not only made their own history, but very often also affected the bigger story.
 Who has agency in these stories of the fur trade?

 4th, the significance of each viewpoint: This is the "so what?" issue.
 Why does this matter?
 What are the implications of this argument?
 Try to step back a bit from the immediate points each author is making and discuss why, in the bigger picture, each author's perspective might affect our general understanding of colonial Canadian history.